MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 When a transaction is **Doomed** that's means

 - You can't commit
-- You can't rollback ot a savepoint
+- You can't rollback to a savepoint
 - You can only rollback the full transaction
 - You can't make any changes but you can read data

 Let's see an examples
-In this example, the transcation will will commited if there's no error between TRY block, if there's an error, the catch will handle it by determing the state of the transcation
+In this example, the transaction will becommitted if there's no error between the TRY block, if there's an error, the catch will handle it by determining the state of the transaction
-And the state of the transaction will remains opem and commitable because we set `XACT_ABORT` to OFF if the transaction is commitable then the transcation will be commited if not it will be rolled backs
+And the state of the transaction will remain open and committable because we set `XACT_ABORT` to OFF if the transaction is committable then the transaction will be committed if not it will be rolled backs

 ```sql